KhoiHuynh-thorntonlab/DiploSHIC-machine-learning/README.md

 This script is used to record genetic value of each replicate for each timepoint.
 Then, all genetic value from the sample time point is averaged using R.

+## Parallel_generation_of_model.sh

+This is used to generate three prediction models with theta/rho = 1000 for each simulation with discoal.
+Alpha value is changing with 25_250/ 250_2500/2500_25000 using -Pa option.